UNMANNED AIRCRAFT: Iran Won’t Return Downed Drone

 Reports by the Wall Street Journal and the Associated Press indicate the U.S. was considering a covert strike to destroy the drone and its high tech equipment.

 Entry filed under: Afghanistan, Aircraft, National Security and Defense, Unmanned Aircraft, Weaponry and Equipment.
-Tags: Afghanistan, CIA, Defense, intelligence, Iran, military aviation, RQ-170, Surveillance and Reconaissance, UAS, UAV.
+Tags: Afghanistan, CIA, intelligence, Iran, military aviation, RQ-170, Surveillance and Reconaissance, Topics, UAS, UAV.